jean/collective.listingviews/README.rst

 - Tags
 - Title (with or without Link)
 - Total number of comments
-- + any custom TAL expressions
+- and any custom TAL expressions

 Worked Examples
 ===============